ReaperOAK/KCAdashboard/CONTRIBUTING.md

   - Direct access to files in the `uploads/` directory must be blocked at the web server level (HTTP 403).
 All downloads and in-browser viewing must go through the backend API, which enforces authentication and authorization.
 Use the `SecureFileViewer` React component for secure inline viewing of PDF and image resources.
 Update docs and tests accordingly.
 - When updating resource download logic, ensure resource-level access control is enforced: only owners, admins, or users with whom the resource is shared (directly, via batch, or classroom) can download.
 Update docs and tests accordingly.
   - Direct access to files in the `uploads/` directory must be blocked at the web server level (HTTP 403).
 All downloads must go through the backend API, which enforces authentication and authorization.
 Update docs and tests accordingly.

 # Contributing

+## UI/UX & Frontend Coding Standards (June 2024)
+- All major UI/UX changes must:
+  - Use design tokens for color, spacing, and typography.
+  - Ensure accessibility (keyboard navigation, screen reader support, color contrast, ARIA labels where needed).
+  - Use Framer Motion for animation and Heroicons for icons where appropriate.
+  - Be fully responsive and tested on all major device sizes.
+  - Update all relevant documentation and changelogs after significant UI/UX changes.
+  - Follow component and file naming conventions, and keep code modular and well-commented.

+## Documentation & Changelog Updates
+- After any major refactor or feature addition, update:
+  - `README.md` with new features and improvements
+  - `CHANGELOG.md` with a summary of changes
+  - Any relevant `docs.md` files for affected features or components

 ## Scheduling Overlap Prevention
 - Teachers cannot schedule more than one class at the same time.
 The backend checks for overlapping sessions for the same teacher and rejects any new session that conflicts.
 The frontend displays a clear error message if this occurs.
 Update tests and documentation to reflect this rule.